Dunedin Botanic Garden: History

 The Dunedin Botanic Garden is the oldest botanical garden in New Zealand, and was established in 1863 on a site surrounding the Water of Leith now occupied by the University of Otago.
 After extensive flooding in 1868, the gardens were moved to their current site in 1869.
 The name of the former site is still recorded in corrupted form in the now little-used name of Tanna or Tani (i.e., Botanic) Hill for the small but steep rise located close to the university's registry building).
+In 1878 the city council had a gang of prison labourers working on the gardens.

 The garden was extensively enlarged during the early years of the 20th century under the stewardship of David Tannock.
 The garden forms part of Dunedin's Town Belt, a green belt surrounding the inner city, and covers a total of 28 ha.

-In July 2010, the Dunedin Botanic Garden was awarded a rank of "Garden of International Significance" by the New Zealand Gardens Trust, becoming one of only five gardens nationwide to be awarded this honour.
+In July 2010, the Dunedin Botanic Garden was awarded a rank of "Garden of International Significance" by the New Zealand Gardens Trust, becoming one of only six gardens nationwide to be awarded this honour.
 The only other garden in the South Island with this ranking is also in Dunedin, at Larnach Castle.